Biden's goal to end hunger by 2030 and his new food conference, explained

 But many will weigh the success of the conference on how the White House's final recommendations are implemented either through swift executive action, partnerships with companies and nonprofits and larger pieces of upcoming legislation like the 2023 farm bill.

-"People don't talk about food, and yet food is the biggest issue across all of these things for health, for equity, for health care spending, for our economy," said Dariush Mozaffarian, a professor at the Tufts University School of Medicine working closely on the formation of the 2022 conference through the Bipartisan Policy Center.
-"The bigger picture that will be a measure of success if this starts to enter the national conversation, political conversation, business conversations, people are actually looking at the food system as a problem and an opportunity."
+"People don't talk about food, and yet food is the biggest issue across all of these things for health, for equity, for health care spending, for our economy," said Dariush Mozaffarian, a professor at the Tufts University School of Medicine working closely on the formation of the 2022 conference.
+"The bigger picture that will be a measure of success is if this starts to enter the national conversation, political conversation, business conversations, people are actually looking at the food system as a problem and an opportunity."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.